LeonMengoni/Bayesian-Phylogenetics/README.md

 Initial tree (and every NNI tree) has to be rooted with specified outgroup: if outgroup is fixed, there is no possibility that the NNI eligible node is a child of the root, therefore basically we simplify the whole process.

 When calculating the likelihood, does the ougroup become important?
 We include the outgroup in the likelihood calculation.

+In general, the outgroup branch length is always included.
+SInce it is included in the likelihood, we keep it all the time.

 ## References